mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 ```

-Now, let's run our code.
-Hit F5 to run in Visual Studio, and start up a new conversation in the Bot Framework Emulator.
+Once you've modified your code, hit F5 to run in Visual Studio, and start up a new conversation in the Bot Framework Emulator.
 Try chatting with the bot, and ensure that you get the expected responses.
 If you get any unexpected results, note them down and we will revise LUIS.

 ![Bot Test LUIS](./resources/assets/BotTestLuis.jpg)